RegistersNinja/Cyber/C-Web-Server/README.md

+# What is that?
+This project is my implementation of [C-Web-Server](https://github.com/bloominstituteoftechnology/C-Web-Server/tree/master) excelent C HTTP web server.
+All credits goes to them.

 # A Simple Web Server in C

 In this project, we'll finish the implementation of a web server in C.